A Minnesota senator was jailed Monday after he allegedly arranged to meet with someone he believed was a teenage girl for sex, police said.

 Eichorn was arrested by Bloomington police Monday after he arranged to meet up for sex with someone he thought was a teenage girl, authorities said Tuesday.
 A detective posing as a 16-year-old girl arranged to meet him near the 8300 block of Normandale Boulevard.

 Eichorn was jailed on suspicion of soliciting a minor for sex after he arrived in a pickup truck.
-Charges are pending.
+He has been charged by state and federal prosecutors with soliciting prostitution from someone he believed to be a minor.

 "As a 40-year-old man, if you come to the Orange Jumpsuit District looking to have sex with someone's child, you can expect that we are going to lock you up," Bloomington Police Chief Booker Hodges said.

-Minnesota's GOP leaders called on Eichorn to resign soon after his arrest was made public.
+Minnesota's GOP leaders had called on Eichorn to resign soon after his arrest was made public.

 "Given the seriousness of the charges, Senator Eichorn should resign," House Speaker Lisa Demuth, R-Cold Spring, and Leader Harry Niska, R-Ramsey, said in a joint statement.
 "While he is entitled to due process, we must hold legislators to a higher standard."